August 11, 2020

 Individuals with COVID-19 who have symptoms and were directed to care for themselves at home may return under the following conditions:

-- Children will be kept in groups/pods of approximately ten.
+- Classrooms will be kept in groups/pods of approximately ten.
 Teachers and teacher assistants will likely move between two pods.

-- Students will continue to eat lunch/snacks in the classroom or outdoors.
+- Students will continue to eat lunch/snacks in the classroom and outdoors when possible.
 All food must be sent in disposable and easy to open packaging.